SuperMuel/llm-lib-lag/README.md

 *   **Automated Ground Truth Updates:**  Implement a mechanism to automatically update the `ground_truths.py` data (or a separate data file) by scraping or using APIs.
 *   **More LLMs and Technologies:**  Add support for more LLM providers, languages, frameworks, and libraries.
-*   **Interactive Visualization:**  Develop a web-based dashboard for exploring the results interactively.
 *   **Asynchronous Execution:** Use `asyncio` and `aiohttp` to improve performance.